ugoviti/izpbx/README.md

   - `git clone https://github.com/ugoviti/izdock-izpbx.git /opt/izpbx`
   - `cd /opt/izpbx`

-- Checkout latest official release:
+- Checkout into latest official release:
   - `git checkout refs/tags/$(git tag | sort --version-sort | tail -1)`

-- Copy `default.env` file to `.env`:
+- Copy default configuration file `default.env` into `.env`:
   - `cp default.env .env`

-- Customize `.env` variables, specially the security section of mysql passwords (look bellow for a full variables list):
+- Customize `.env` variables, specially the security section of default passwords (look bellow for a full variables list):
   - `vim .env`

-- Start izpbx using docker-compose command:
+- Deploy and start izpbx using docker-compose command:
   - `docker-compose up -d`

-- Wait the pull to finish (60 seconds with fast lines) and point your web browser to the IP address of your docker host and follow initial startup guide
+- Wait the pull to finish (~60 seconds with fast lines) and point your web browser to the IP address of your docker host and follow initial setup guide

 Note: by default, to correctly handle SIP NAT and SIP-RTP UDP traffic, the izpbx container will use the `network_mode: host`, so the izpbx container will be exposed directly to the outside network without using docker internal network range (**network_mode: host** will prevent multiple izpbx containers from running inside the same host).
-Modify docker-compose.yml and comment `#network_mode: host` if you need to run multiple izpbx deploy in the same host (not tested. there will be problems with RTP traffic).
+Modify docker-compose.yml and comment `#network_mode: host` if you want run multiple izpbx containers in the same host (not tested. there will be problems with RTP traffic).

 If you want test izPBX without using docker-compose, you can use the following docker commands: